ethereum/homestead-guide/old-docs-for-reference/go-ethereum-wiki.rst/Contracts-and-Transactions.rst

 Using the registrar services
 ----------------------------

-Can provide useful interfaces between contracts and ÐApps.
+Can provide useful interfaces between contracts and dapps.

 Global registrar
 ~~~~~~~~~~~~~~~~